If your limited company is in trouble, you may be wondering what are the risks to you personally, and in particular surrounding your family house.

 Under What Circumstances Could I Lose My House From Going Bust?

-There are several key exceptions whereby limited companies directors may be held personally liable for some or all of corporate debt.
+There are several key exceptions whereby limited companies directors may be held personally liable for some or all of corporate debt, which can include losing a house.

 (2) If you’re found guilty of wrongful or fraudulent trading – Placing interests other than creditors at priority is a serious offence and any insolvency practitioner is required to investigate directorial conduct as part of a liquidation.

 If you are found ‘knowingly or wilfully’ guilty of corporate misfeasance such as this you can be fined, or rendered personal liable for some or all of the corporate debt.
-This could of course propel you into personal bankruptcy if you don’t hav the funds to pay.
+This could of course propel you into personal bankruptcy if you don’t hav the funds to pay, meaning your house is at risk.